 I like to whip this recipe together the night before and let it sit in the refrigerator until dinner time the next evening.
 It makes for a super quick and easy meal, though yeah, it does require a little bit of forethought.

 How to Make Chicken Vindaloo (Recipe) - The Method

 Making authentic Chicken Vindaloo is simple.
-First, heat a large skillet to medium heat and add your olive oil.
+First, heat oil in a large skillet to medium high heat.